PinkFrojd/Monte-Carlo-Integration/README.md

 # Monte Carlo Integration

-Implementation of Monte Carlo Integration in java
+Implementation of Monte Carlo Integration in java.
 It works on images with black and white content.

 ## Results